MicroFocus/Silk-WebDriver/README.md

 # Silk WebDriver
 Silk WebDriver is a free offering from [Micro Focus](https://www.microfocus.com/) to easily record, run and export Selenium scripts.

-Get your free copy of Silk WebDriver [here](https://www.microfocus.com/products/silk-portfolio/silk-webdriver/)
+Check-out the [latest-release](https://github.com/MicroFocus/Silk-WebDriver/releases/latest) of Silk WebDriver for free